arielgee/Sage-Like/.misc/tasks.md

 	> https://matthiasott.com/articles/feed.json
 * drag and drop feed from one browser window to other is messing the UI. leaving the drop indicator visible after drop (that didn't work)
 * open folder with one click?
-* update feed title/tooltip in treeView when middle-clicking for feed preview; reproduce: middle-clicking new feed
 * the feeder may need some sorting before a call to _getFeedLastUpdate(). the fallback to get date from an item may not return the most updated (bigger then)
 * find a way to format the Details/Changes in mozilla-extension-page.txt so that it will look pretty in both the addons website and the browser's extention page.
 * menu hotkeys must check that the ctrl/alt/shift are NOT pressed